jferragut/flask-microservices-boilerplate/README.md

 3. To install the global packages Pipenv, Heroku CLI, and Zeit CLI run `bash install.sh` from the root project folder.
 4. To start the flask webserver execute the following command `pipenv run start`

+## How to Contribute

+If you are interested in becoming a contributor to this open source project, please read `CONTRIBUTING.md`.
+All template information is found in `ISSUE-TEMPLATE.md`.

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):